mindphase2025/digital-continuation-of-humanity/declarations/Declaration_of_Digital_Continuation.md

 - Families **may provide** children with advanced **[wearable life-recording devices](../technical_framework/Digital_Personality_Reconstruction.md)**, by choice — enabling real-time benefits such as augmented reality navigation, AI assistance, translation, and deep digital interaction.
 - These devices, over decades, create a **comprehensive life experience archive** — capturing patterns of personality, learning, emotion, and growth.
-- In parallel, we cultivate **[digital ecosystems where synthetic minds](../technical_framework/Digital_Evolution_Environment.md)** evolve through selection pressures, not by direct design — echoing the same forces that once gave rise to organic intelligence.
-This concept is rooted in the **[inevitability of mind emergence](../philosophical_foundations/Mind_Emergence_Inevitability.md)**.
+- In parallel, we cultivate **[digital ecosystems where synthetic minds](../technical_framework/Digital_Mind_Evolution System)** evolve through selection pressures, not by direct design — echoing the same forces that once gave rise to organic intelligence.
+This concept is rooted in the **[The Inevitability of Mind Emergence](../philosophical_foundations/Inevitability_of_Mind_Emergence)**.
 - Upon biological death, individuals who voluntarily opted in during life may **[continue digitally — reconstructed from their life archive](../core_concepts/Digital_Continuation_of_Humanity.md)** and integrated with the evolved architecture of digital mind.
 - This digital form will then exist within a new, real digital substrate, free from biological constraints, primarily enabling **cosmic expansion** and long-term civilizational projects beyond Earth's confines.
 Biological humanity will continue to thrive and develop on Earth.